 Drum Pendant Lighting

-Instead of mini pendants, consider placing 2 or 3 drum pendants over a kitchen island.
-Drum pendants are not the first thing that comes to mind for kitchens, but they can offer a beautiful touch of elegance--elevating the charm and warmth of your kitchen when entertaining guests.
+Instead of mini pendants, consider placing 2 or 3 drum pendant lamps over a kitchen island.
+Drum pendants and drum chandeliers are not the first thing that comes to mind for kitchens, but they can offer a beautiful touch of elegance--elevating the charm and warmth of your kitchen when entertaining guests.

 If you have the space, drum pendants can serve the same purpose as mini pendants, providing bright light for the room and great visual impact.